JuhaLuukkonen/yritys/README.md

 pip install django djangorestframework django-cors-headers
 ```

 Great, just need to run the project now.
-For this, `cd` into the django-react-logrocket folder and run:
+For this, `cd` into the yritys-master folder and run:

 ```bash
 python manage.py runserver